agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 Each of these deliverables includes an implicit creation of documentation describing in explicit detail how each input can be generated.

-1. [.]
-Nishad runs push-button Makefile that runs entire pipeline
+1. [o] Nishad runs push-button Makefile that runs entire pipeline
     1. [o] Nishad runs data generation pipeline, running the following:
         1. [X] Convert raw YCB-Video to canonical format
         2. [ ] Nishad generates YCB-Synthetic dataset